MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md

     ![Unresolved package import](media/packages-unresolved-import.png)
    :::moniker-end

-1. Looking at the editor window, you'll notice that if you hover over the `numpy` and `matplotlib` import statements that they aren't resolved.
+1. When you look at the editor window, notice that when you hover over the `numpy` and `matplotlib` import statements that they aren't resolved.
 The reason is the packages haven't been installed to the default global environment.

     For example, select **Open interactive window** and an **Interactive window** for that specific environment appears in Visual Studio.